The 8 Best Luxury Resorts in Barbados | Hand-Picked for 2026

 There are five different pools spread throughout the property, including one that feels like an infinity pool hanging off the edge of a cliff.
 It’s the kind of place where you can either lounge and do absolutely nothing or hop into activities like yoga classes, rum tastings, or snorkeling sessions.

-The Crane Beach is consistently ranked among the best on the island — wide, breezy, and perfect for sunrise walks.
+The Crane Beach is consistently ranked among the best on the island, as it is wide, breezy, and perfect for sunrise walks.
 Overall, it might be the most budget-conscious choice on this list, but it still stands out as one of the best luxury resorts in Barbados for long, indulgent stays.

 6. Sandals Barbados